AnthonyBorton/agents-in-sdlc/docs/2-mcp.md

     ![Example of Copilot Chat window](images/copilot-chat-window.png)

-6. Switch to agent mode by selecting the dropdown in the Copilot Chat window and selecting **Agent**.
+6. If you're not already in Agent mode, you can switch to agent mode by selecting the dropdown in the Copilot Chat window and selecting **Agent**.

     ![Example of switching to agent mode](images/copilot-agent-mode-dropdown.png)